 If you cannot use EditPad Pro's built-in download mechanism, you can download the schemes with a web browser using one of the links below.
 After downloading a .jgcscs scheme file, you need to place it into the same folder as EditPadPro.exe.
 Go into Options|Configure File Types|Colors and Syntax.
 Click the Refresh button to make EditPad Pro detect the new .jgcscs file.
 Then, the custom scheme will be available in the Syntax Coloring drop-down list in the file type configuration screen.

 See the list of Custom Syntax Coloring Schemes available for download.

-Important: The custom syntax coloring schemes listed on this web site will work with EditPad Pro 7.x.x and PowerGREP 4.x.x only.
+Important: The custom syntax coloring schemes listed on this web site only work with EditPad Pro 7.x.x, PowerGREP 4.x.x, and RegexBuddy 4.x.x.
 If you are using older versions, you can download custom syntax coloring schemes within the software, as follows:

 - EditPad Pro 6: Select Options|Configure File Types in the menu, click the Syntax & Navigation tab, and click the Download button.

 - EditPad Pro 5: Select Options|Preferences in the menu, click the File Types tab, click the Syntax Coloring subtab, and click the Download button.